KaBach/DotFiles/README.md

 A lot is copied from the quarto-nvim setup right now.
 It requires the additional external dependencies for the telescope app: https://github.com/sharkdp/fd https://github.com/BurntSushi/ripgrep

+Also requires pyright for the lsp, not..
+You're installlinng all of them through mason